 Children & Youth

-Improving their access to education through basic needs: daily breakfast, school uniforms & shoes and vision check
+Improving their access to education through basic needs: daily breakfast & data and devices for online learning

 In 2020 during the school closures, the B40 families reported an increase in expenses because their children were no longer receiving subsidised meals in school.
 With 39% of these families reporting a household income of RM1,000 or less, we knew we had to step in and continue providing aid to these families at home.